Residential Rebates Information

 Solar Thermal Water Heater (100% of cost, up to $900)

 The average system takes up just 40 square feet of roof space and can reduce your water heating consumption by 50%-85%.
 OUC offers residential electric customers a rebate of up to $900, and to qualify you must submit the contractor’s invoice within six months of the date of purchase as well as provide the Florida Solar Energy Center (FSEC) Approval Number.
 Pool heating systems are not eligible for this rebate.

 If you are considering purchasing or leasing an electric vehicle (EV) or recently added one to your garage, OUC has an incentive for you.
 We are offering a $200 rebate to customers who purchase or lease a plug-in electric vehicle.
 To qualify, you must submit your application within six months of your EV purchase/lease date along with the proof of purchase.
 The OUC customer and/or authorized person’s name must be on the proof of pur

 New Home Rebate Program

-This new program, which was launched in Lake Nona's new Laureate Park, rewards new homebuyers for making energy-smart choices, such as installing ENERGY STAR® clothes washing machines or heat pump water heaters, during construction.
+This new program, which was launched in Lake Nona's new Laureate Park, rewards new homebuyers for making energy-smart choices, such as installing an ENERGY STAR heat pump water heater, during construction.
 Depending on the type, size and quantity of the measures selected, the resulting rebate could mean a homebuyer might not have to pay a utility bill the first few months in their new home.